inveniosoftware/invenio/docs/installation/installation-detailed.rst

    :end-before: # sphinxdoc-install-web-libpostgresql-centos7-end
    :literal:

-Fourth, now that Node.js is installed, we can proceed with installing Bower and associated CSS/JS filter tools.
+Fourth, now that Node.js is installed, we can proceed with installing Npm and associated CSS/JS filter tools.
 Let's do it globally:

 * on either of the operating systems:

 .. include:: ../../scripts/provision-web.sh
-   :start-after: # sphinxdoc-install-bower-and-css-js-filters-begin
+   :start-after: # sphinxdoc-install-npm-and-css-js-filters-begin
-   :end-before: # sphinxdoc-install-bower-and-css-js-filters-end
+   :end-before: # sphinxdoc-install-npm-and-css-js-filters-end
    :literal:

 Finally, we'll install Python virtual environment wrapper tools and activate